tkreyche/I75W-Raymarine-Autopilot/README.md

 This display is intended to be a companion to the NautiControl ST Wirelss module and allows a sailor to get immediate feedback when operating the Tillerpilot remote control.

 This project is for DIY sailors.
-There are more expensive commerically available display options.
+There are expensive, commerically available displays available.

 ### Hardware
 The hardware is a Pimoroni I75W board driving a LED Matrix Display.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 These displays are widely available in different sizes.